YCAMInterlab/Duration/README.md

 ![Additional Support](http://www.jamesgeorge.org/images/ofxtimeline/github/SupportedBy.png)

-[Playmodes](http://www.playmodes.com/) who graciously funded and shaped the project in it's early stages for [BlueBeams](https://vimeo.com/35931265) .
+[Playmodes](http://www.playmodes.com/) who graciously funded and shaped the project in its early stages for [BlueBeams](https://vimeo.com/35931265).

 [The Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org/) who have supported the [RGBDToolkit](http://www.rgbdtoolkit.com) project for which ofxTimeline was first created.